Put It on Me (Ja Rule song)

-"Put It on Me" is the second single from Ja Rule's second studio album, Rule 3:36 (2000), released in December 2000 through Def Jam Records and Murder Inc. The song appeared on The Fast and the Furious (2001) soundtrack and was included on the special edition of Ja Rule's Pain Is Love (2001).
+"Put It on Me" is the second single from American rapper Ja Rule's second studio album, Rule 3:36 (2000), released in January 2001 through Def Jam and Murder Inc. Records.
+The song appeared on The Fast and the Furious soundtrack (2001) and was included on the special edition of Ja Rule's Pain Is Love (2001).
 "Put It on Me" features fellow Murder Inc. artist Vita, with her verse being written by Caddillac Tah.

-Originally, the song appeared on Rule 3:36 and only featured Ja Rule with Vita, until a remixed version was recorded with new vocals by singer Lil' Mo, which proved very popular, especially on radio.
+Originally, the song appeared on Rule 3:36 and only featured Ja Rule with Vita until a remixed version was recorded with new vocals by singer Lil' Mo.
 Ja Rule explained that the lyrics of the song were inspired by an argument he had with his wife to show how important she is to him.
-It peaked at number 8 on the Billboard Hot 100 on the week of March 19, 2001, making it Ja Rule's first top-ten hit on the chart.
+The song peaked at number eight on the US Billboard Hot 100 on the week of March 19, 2001, making it Ja Rule's first top-10 hit on the chart.